elixir-ecto/ecto/guides/howtos/Multi tenancy with foreign keys.md

 Let's expand our data domain little a bit.

 So far we have assumed there is an organization schema.
-However, instead of naming its primary key `id`, we will name it `org_id`, so `Repo.get(Org, org_id: 13)` just works:
+However, instead of naming its primary key `id`, we will name it `org_id`, so `Repo.one(Org, org_id: 13)` just works:

 ```elixir
 defmodule MyApp.Organization do